dmel642/UnityCullingFix/README.md

 How to install the mod:
 1. Go to https://melonwiki.xyz/ and install MelonLoader onto the Unity game you want to mod.
-2. Run the game once and then close it.
-3. Go into your game directory and place the correct .dll file inside the Mods folder
+2. Go into your game directory and place the correct .dll file inside the Mods folder
-4. Run the game and enjoy a culling free experience!
+3. Run the game and enjoy a culling free experience!

 If none of the current .dll files work for a particular Unity game, you can patch it yourself with some easy code modification: